dlab-berkeley/R-Census-Data/README.md

 ## Installation Instructions

-We will use [RStudio/Python] to go through the workshop materials, which requires installation of [Software].
+We will use RStudio to go through the workshop materials, which requires installation of both the R language and the RStudio software.
 Complete the following steps:

-1. This step(s) details software to download, with a link.
+1. [Download R](https://cloud.r-project.org/): Follow the links according to the operating system that you are running.
+Download the package, and install R onto your computer.
+You should install the most recent version (at least version 4.0).
+2. [Download RStudio](https://rstudio.com/products/rstudio/download/#download): Install RStudio Desktop.
+This should be free.
+Do this after you have already installed R. The D-Lab strongly recommends an RStudio edition of 2022.02.0+443 "Prairie Trillium" or higher.
-2. Download these workshop materials:
+3. Download these workshop materials:
     * Click the green "Code" button in the top right of the repository information.
     * Click "Download Zip".
     * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).
-3. Optional: if you’re familiar with git, you can instead clone this repository by opening a terminal and entering [GitCloneCommand].
+3. Optional: if you’re familiar with git, you can instead clone this repository by opening a terminal and entering [git clone git@github.com:dlab-berkeley/R-Census-Data.git].

-## Is [Language] not Working on Your Computer?
+## Is R not Working on Your Computer?

-If you do not have [Language] installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
+If you do not have R installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
 You can access the DataHub by clicking the following button: